Dan Crowley (Canadian football): Ottawa Renegades

-After being a career backup in the CFL, Crowley got a true opportunity to start at quarterback, with the Ottawa Renegades, in 2002.
+After being a career backup in the CFL, Crowley received an opportunity to start at quarterback for the expansion Ottawa Renegades in 2002.
 Additionally, he would be the franchise's first starting quarterback.
-Crowley, however, played average football in his 13 starts (4-9-0-2) throughout Ottawa's inaugural season.
-Chuck Clements and Oteman Sampson also made starts for the Renegades in 2002.
-After average play and inconsistency, to start to the following season, was released by the team.
-Crowley was released in an impromptu fashion.
+Crowley, however, played average football in his 13 starts throughout Ottawa's inaugural season.
+After inconsistent play to start the following season, he was released by the team.
 Renegades owner Eric Tillman stated, "This was a very difficult decision because of the tremendous respect we have for Dan as a person," but added, "Unfortunately, we're not getting the production we hoped for."
 Crowley was replaced by Kerry Joseph, who went on to pass Crowley in terms of franchise records.

 After football

 After his professional football career ended, Crowley became a staff member of Towson University's athletic department.
+In 2010, he was inducted into the university's athletic Hall of Fame.